Purico complex: Climate and vegetation

 The climate at Purico is cold, with annual mean temperatures of -3 to -4 C; during summer it hovers around 0 C and during winter it can decrease to -6 C. Because of the high altitude, the air is thin and ultraviolet radiation is high.
 Llano del Chajnantor features the world's highest insolation, which under particular meteorological conditions can approach that at Venus.
 There is little precipitation in the area (about 200 mm/year on the upper parts of the shield, decreasing to less than 10 mm/year close to the Salar de Atacama), which mainly happens during the summer months as a consequence of the South American monsoon.
 Snow also falls during winter but winter snow mainly evaporates while summer snow melts.
-This dry climate is due to the combined effects of the subtropical ridge, the Humboldt Current in the Pacific Ocean and the rain shadow exercised by the Andes, but it was in the past interrupted by wet periods.
+This dry climate is due to the combined effects of the subtropical ridge, the Humboldt Current in the Pacific Ocean and the rain shadow exercised by the Andes.

 The dry climate and high elevation mean that vegetation is scarce in the region, with cacti such as Echinopsis atacamensis and grasses occurring at lower elevations.
 The little vegetation that is present displays an altitudinal zonation with a lower "Prepuna" with shrubs and succulents, a middle "Puna" with grasses and shrubs and a "high Andean steppe" with bunch grass.
 A report in 1993 stated that red-brown cacti and brown grass grew around the foot of Purico.
 Conversely, the soils on the Purico complex contain a diverse population of microbes which have to tolerate extreme environmental conditions.
 Among these are the bacteria Amycolatopsis vastitatis, Lentzea chajnantorensis, Micromonospora acroterricola, Micromonospora arida, Micromonospora inaquosa, Modestobacter altitudinis, Modestobacter excelsi, Nocardiopsis deserti and Streptomyces aridus which were first isolated at the Purico complex.
 Some of these yield pharmacologically interesting compounds.